abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

 """"""""""""""""""""""""""""

-This ``LocalSearchOperator`` creates a ``LocalSearchOperator`` that wraps another ``LocalSearchOperator`` and limits the number of neighbors explored (i.e. calls to ``MakeNextNeighbor()`` from the current solution (between two calls to ``Start()``).
+This ``LocalSearchOperator`` creates a ``LocalSearchOperator`` that wraps another ``LocalSearchOperator`` and limits the number of candidate solutions explored (i.e. calls to ``MakeNextNeighbor()`` from the current solution (between two calls to ``Start()``).
 When this limit is reached, ``MakeNextNeighbor()`` returns ``false``.
 The counter is cleared when ``Start()`` is called.